nikita-telkar/BIOL448_KB/README.md

 # BIOL448_KB
-This is the repository housing all data and script's for Katya Benard
+This is the repository housing all data and scripts for Katya Benard's UBC BIOL 448 Directed Studeies Project 🦠